 - you’re an older adult

-- you have a weakened immune system due to circumstances like chemotherapy, HIV/AIDS, or an organ transplant
+- you have a weakened immune system because of chemotherapy, an autoimmune disease, HIV or AIDS, or an organ transplant

 - you have diabetes

-If you find that you’re experiencing any of the symptoms of infected stitches, you should see your doctor promptly.
+If you find that you’re experiencing any of the symptoms of infected stitches, see a doctor immediately.

-A very severe infection may require intravenous (IV) antibiotics or surgical removal of any dead or dying tissue.
+A very severe infection may require intravenous (IV) antibiotic therapy or surgical removal of any dead or dying tissue.